Debating if furnace duct cleaning is worth it?

 Note: Some contractors may recommend ozone or chemical biocides to kill bacteria or mold growth, but these solutions can be hazardous to human health if not used properly.
 If you have mold, you should contact a certified mold remediation specialist.
 If the duct cleaning contractor suggests chemical biocides to kill bacteria, make sure they follow EPA regulations on using chemical biocides before they perform any treatments in your ducts.
 George Brazil Air Conditioning & Heating does not apply ozone or chemical biocides inside the ducts.

-We’ll double check to make sure you need a duct cleaning and we’ll help you schedule an appointment with one of our certified technicians.
+Just contact us online or give us a call.
+We’ll double-check to make sure you need a duct cleaning and we’ll help you schedule an appointment with one of our certified technicians.